NicholasJonesCode/composers-project-dashboard/README.md

 ### Overview

-Composer's Project Dashboard is a multi-feature, user-based project manager centered around musical compositions.
+A multi-feature, user-based project manager centered around musical compositions.
+This is a web application designed to help composers manage their projects in a centralized location, both with collaborations and solo projects, and also to receive feedback from other composers.
+The goal is to provide the composer with everything necessary to keep track of their projects with the different features:

 ### Features

-* Create, delete, and update profiles for your works
+* Create, delete, and update profiles with info for your works
-* A task manager for each project
+* A task/idea manager for each project
 * Secure and user-based, with sessions and BCrypt encryption
 * Ability to publish your work as public on the integrated blog for review and comments
-* File sharing with the Dropbox API
+* Cloud sharing imported files with the Dropbox API
 * Local file attachment, to open project files straight from the manager

 ### Technologies Used